 When you think Georgia, you think far.
 It is situated near the Black Sea, bordering Turkey as well as lesser-known Central Asian countries like Armenia and Azerbaijan.
 However, it is only 4.5 hours away from London and a great destination for a short break because it has everything – good weather, cheap food, great wine and nice, welcoming people.
-Kutaisi is the third-largest city in Georgia and the country’s legislative capital.
+Kutaisi is the second largest city in Georgia and the country’s legislative capital.
 Furthermore, it is one of the oldest cities in Europe, with a lot of history and some amazing sights in and around the city.

 When to go